-Redis is an in-memory key value store developed in C/C++ with clients for various programming languages like .NET, Java and C. Redis has features to tackle critical issues but falls short in some fundamental aspects.
-On the other hand, NCache is a .NET distributed caching solution which when compared with Redis, answers all these concerns effectively and also provides additional features which are absent in Redis, making it an ideal replacement.
+Redis is an in-memory key-value store developed in C/C++ with clients for various programming languages like .NET, Java, and C. It has features to tackle critical issues such as eviction, Pub/Sub, and more.
+However, it falls short in some fundamental aspects.
+And if these missing components present a problem for you or your business, NCache is an excellent prospective solution.

 Security & Encryption

 Many applications in need of distributed cache deal with sensitive, highly confidential data.
 For instance, banks and airlines are among the regular clientele of such products.
 Therefore, security and encryption are critical when talking about data storage and retrieval.
 Redis supports authentication and TLS encryption.
 But data is not always in transit, and NCache provides industry-leading encryption options to encode the stored data.
 These options include:

 - AES-FIPS 192

 Read-through and write-through are familiar concepts in the domain of distributed caching.
 However, we’ll reiterate for those unaware.
 Read-through refers to your application always asking the cache for data and getting it from your data source if it doesn’t have it.
 This mechanism simplifies your application code (cache API is easy to use compared to most database APIs).
 Additionally, since the application treats the cache as the main data store – reading and writing data from it – the application is relieved of this responsibility.